A Beginner’s Guide On How To Buy A Static Caravan

 Prepare the caravan for sale

-Advertise in multiple channels
+Advertise on multiple channels

 Negotiate a fair price